covertnine/c9-starter/readme.txt

 Yes, but only one tier of dropdowns are currently supported.

 == Changelog ==

+= 2.4.6 =
+Fixing input title text bug on post edit screen and fixing one block pattern.

 = 2.4.5 =
-Added block patterns to block modal plus bug fixes for WordPress 6.4.3.
+Added block patterns to block modal plus bug fixes for WordPress 6.5 alignments and display.

 = 2.4.4 =
 Adjustments to block patterns, colors in block patterns, and some adjustments to alignments.